 Dynamic information of the class, especially the part that we have to read each week, are posted on the News page.

-The course takes place Wednesdays at IPM, from 10 to 12.
+The course takes place Mondays, from 4 pm to 6 pm.

 Reading material: The books that we are going to follow are: